MODFLOW-USGS/modflow6/doc/mf6io/mf6ivar/readme.md

 # MODFLOW 6 input specification language

 MODFLOW 6 accepts input via **input files** which use a custom text-based format.
 The MODFLOW 6 input file format is specified by **definition (DFN) files**.
-Each definition file specifies the input expected for some MODFLOW 6 component (e.g. a simulation, model, or package).
+This document specifies the definition file format.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->